-Falling back, or setting the clocks back an hour in the fall, has its pros and cons.
+Daylight savings time, or setting the clocks back an hour in the fall or forward an hour in the spring, has its pros and cons.

 Sometimes fall and winter bring more than increased hours of darkness.
 People with seasonal affective disorder (SAD), which peaks in the fall and winter months, experience symptoms of depression, anxiety and other struggles connected with a possible imbalance of melatonin and serotonin — two chemicals that regulate a person's sleep cycle, energy level and mood.